psf/bylaws/bylaws.md

-include any member who (i) for any given year has not affirmatively indicated to the corporation that such member intends to be a voting member for such year and is not subject to a waiver of the affirmation requirement, or (ii) has had such member's voting and is not subject to a waiver of the affirmation requirement privileges revoked pursuant to Section 4.12.
+include any member who (i) for any given year has not affirmatively indicated to the corporation that such member intends to be a voting member for such year and is not subject to a waiver of the affirmation requirement, or (ii) has had such member's voting privileges revoked pursuant to Section 4.12.

 **Section 4.3.
 Admission of Members.** A person or organization